tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 A big part of understanding modern art is realizing you have to do it yourself (DIY).

-Painters like Kandinsky and Mondrian - and there are many - did not set out to create works like [Rembrandt](https://en.wikipedia.org/wiki/Rembrandt) or [Claude Monet](https://en.wikipedia.org/wiki/Claude_Monet).
+Once they established their own style, painters like Kandinsky and Picasso - and there are many - did not set out to create works like
+[Rembrandt](https://en.wikipedia.org/wiki/Rembrandt) or
+[Claude Monet](https://en.wikipedia.org/wiki/Claude_Monet).
 Those works are beautiful, but they are specific, full of what Mondrian called "particular forms."

-Those incredibly beautiful works are, nevertheless, "just" the ballads of paintings.
+Rembrandt’s and Monet’s paintings are incredibly beautiful, but they are ultimately "just ballads."
 [Me and My Uncle](https://www.youtube.com/watch?v=mAF0-EFCuG8)?
 Nice, sure, but I'll take a 30-minute-plus long version of [Dark Star](https://www.youtube.com/watch?v=qyBs48VjMho)